-Fetch a hook!
-Haul him out of there!
+Fetch a hook -- haul him out of there!

-Quick movement and activity on the deck.
-Sailors use a boathook to snag the boy he the passes.
+Quick movement and activity on deck.
+Sailors use a boathook to snag the boy when he passes.
 Norrington and Swann haul him aboard, and lay him on the deck.
 Elizabeth sidles in for a closer look.